langflow-ai/langflow/docs/docs/Configuration/configuration-auto-saving.md

 ## Auto-saving {#auto-saving}

-When Langflow is in Auto-saving mode, all changes you make are going to be saved automatically.
-You can see the saving progress at the left side of the top bar.
-When the flow is being saved, a Loading indicator will appear, indicating that the flow is being saved in the database.
+When Langflow is in Auto-saving mode, all changes are saved automatically.
+Auto-save progress is indicated in the left side of the top bar: when a flow is being saved, a Loading icon indicates that the flow is being saved in the database.

 ![](./saving-header.png)